EXCHANGE RULE BOOK

 - Regular internal and external audits of all custody-related systems and processes.

-Smart Valor AG retains the right, at its sole discretion, to temporarily suspend exchange or platform access to ensure market integrity, including scenarios such as:
+Smart Valor retains the right, at its sole discretion, to temporarily suspend exchange or platform access to ensure market integrity, including scenarios such as:

 - Technical disruptions